The Des Moines Playhouse Future Stages Society Gifts ensure the curtain will always go up at the Playhouse.

 - Allison Engel is a former president of the Playhouse board, now living in California.
 She has named the Playhouse as a beneficiary of her life insurance policy.
 “The Playhouse is small enough that a gift of $10,000 can make a huge difference, as opposed to a big institution where it’s just a drop in the bucket.”

-For more detailed information about any of these planned giving opportunities, contact Nikki Syverson, development director, at 515-974-5370.
+For more detailed information about any of these planned giving opportunities, contact Chris Andersen, director of philanthropy, at (515) 974-5370.
 Requests for information are confidential and do not imply an obligation.